Henry-Edet/sign-to-text-speech-AI-model/README.md

 4. Now, run the following command in your Terminal/Command Prompt to install the libraries required pip install -r requirements.txt

-## 💡 Is it Working?? //(This should be done first before creating virtual environment, locate your project directory, create virtual environment before running "code .")//
+## 💡 Is it Working??
+(This should be done first before creating virtual environment, locate your project directory, create virtual environment before running "code .")

 1. In terminal window run: